Wedding Photography at Morden Park House, Merton

 The Sheridan Room: Plenty of Space for Photography

-The marriage ceremonies I’ve photographed at the Merton Register Office have all taken place in the Sheridan Room, which opens onto the park.
+I’ve photographed weddings in all the rooms at Merton Register Office, but perhaps my favourite is the Sheridan Room, which opens onto the park.

-I immediately fell in love with the room, which had beautiful, large windows and French doors on two sides, allowing the gorgeous Spring morning light to filter in.
-There was also plenty of space to move around at the front, enabling me to photograph discreetly from all sides.
-The room has recently undergone a facelift.
-Gone are the carpet and huge window drapes.
-The room now has a crisp and fresh look.
+I am in love with the room, which has beautiful, large windows and French doors on two sides, allowing gorgeous light to filter in.
+There is also plenty of space to move around at the front, enabling me to photograph discreetly from all sides.
+The room has a crisp and fresh look, perfect for your ceremony and wedding photos.

-The Sheridan Room has recently undergone refurbishment, giving it a lovely, bright and airy feel.
+The Sheridan Room has a lovely, bright, and airy feel.

 Also Consider>> York House Wedding Photography.